AGolumbovsky/osla/README.md

 to // to, in the direction, pertaining ot // away, in the opposite direction

-onto // onto, on top of
-into // into, inside
-onot // off, not on
-inot // out, out of, outside
+onto // onto, on top of, to the top into // into, inside onot // off, not on inot // out, out of, outside